 - What happens to the contents should something happen to you.

 If you want to be savvy with your safe-deposit box, here’s what you should know.

-What should — and shouldn’t — go in my safe-deposit box?
+What should — and shouldn’t — go in a safe-deposit box

 A safe-deposit box is a good place to store anything valuable that you don’t need access to regularly or wouldn’t need suddenly in an emergency.

 Good things to put in a safe-deposit box include:

 McGuinn says that can depend on each individual bank.